-St Patrick's School class of 1969 reunite to thank their teachers
+St Patrick's School Class of 1969 reunite to thank their teachers

 His former literature teacher Mabel Tan had encouraged and nurtured his love for writing, which later led him to journalism.

-He did not manage to meet her again before she died more than 15 years ago of cancer.
+He did not manage to meet her again before she died of cancer more than 15 years ago.

 "She was loud and demanding and pushed us right to the wall and over it.
 But she had a heart of gold and would dig into her own pocket to fund our class activities," said Mr Jansen.

-"So my message to all students out there is: if you've had the good fortune to have teachers like we have, don't wait until it's 50 years down the road to let them know how grateful you are."
+"So my message to all students out there is: If you've had the good fortune to have teachers like we had, don't wait until it's 50 years down the road to let them know how grateful you are."